Schroeder-Lab/ExperimentalProtocols/Bonvision/README.md

 	This **DigitalOutput** node writes a sequence of logical values (hence the connection to the **Boolean** nodes) to one or more DAQmx digital output channels.

-## This concludes the Bonsai and Bonvision exmaple runthrough.
+## This concludes the Bonsai and Bonvision example runthrough.
 Hopefully this guide has helped create a better understanding of what Bonvision can do!